 - Once we have your application we will work to schedule the naturalists.
 When all details are complete, we will send you a contract.

 - Sign and return the contract within 14 days to secure your dates!

 Classroom programs are only offered in conjunction with field trips and are conducted prior to going in the field.
 We charge $60 for the first hour and $20 for each additional hour.
 This can be a great way to get students ready for the field component.

 Limited funds for field trips?

-For schools receiving Title 1 funds discounts are available for our programs.
-Please ask.
+Schools receiving Title 1 funds are eligible for a discount for programs.

 What topics are covered on the field trip?